deckerweb/multisite-toolbar-additions/README.md

  * *OR via FTP upload:* Upload `multisite-toolbar-additions` folder to the `/wp-content/plugins/` directory
 2. In your Network Dashboard network activate the plugin through the (Network) 'Plugins' menu -- or in a sub site dashboard: per-site activate this plugin through the (Site) 'Plugins' menu
 3. Look at your toolbar / admin bar within the "My Sites" menu and enjoy using the new links there :)
-4. If you want you could add a special custom Nav Menu via "Design > Menus" (best if using the main site of your Network for that) and assign it to the new "Multisite Toolbar Menu" menu location (only visible & accessable for Super Admins!). [(See FAQ here for more instructions)](https://wordpress.org/plugins/multisite-toolbar-additions/#faq)
+4. If you want you could add a special custom Nav Menu via "Design > Menus" (best if using the main site of your Network for that) and assign it to the new "Multisite Toolbar Menu" menu location (only visible & accessable for Super Admins!).
 5. Go and manage your Multisite Network :)

 **Please note, this plugin requires WordPress 3.3 or higher in order to work!**

 **Also note:** This plugin has NO settings page because I believe it's just not neccessarry.
 All customizing could be done via filters, constants and regular WordPress user roles & capabilities.
 As the plugin is only indended for a Super Admin (Network Admin) usage - that's the way to go.
 This way we can save the overhaul of an options panel/settings page, additional database requests, uninstall routines and such.
 End result: a lightweight system that just works and saves clicks & time :-).

-**Multisite install:** Of course, it's fully compatible but have a look in the [FAQ section here](https://wordpress.org/plugins/multisite-toolbar-additions/faq/) for more info :)
+**Multisite install:** Of course, it's fully compatible

 **Single install:** The plugin WILL also working like a charm for regular non-Multisite installs - just without the network specific stuff.
 However, there's still A LOT (single) site specific stuff supported.
 So it's up to your use case :). -- I for myself use this plugin on each and every install because it SAVES ME A LOT OF CLICKS & TIME! ...and that was the very reason I've developed it, yeah :-)